EarthScope/mseedlib/README.md

 The [releases](https://pypi.org/project/mseedlib/) should be installed directly from PyPI with, for example, `pip install mseedlib`.
-The package does not depending on anything other than the Python standard library.
+The package does not depend on anything other than the Python standard library.

 ## Example usage